Utilities

 Technology

-For utility businesses to continue innovating they must embrace digital transformation and create new technologies.
-The operational models of utility organisations are changing to deliver value at speed by incorporating new technology.
+For utility businesses to continue innovating, they must embrace digital transformation and create new technologies.
+The operational models of utility organizations are changing to deliver value at speed by incorporating new technologies.

 Technology outside the IT function continues to grow and has an opportunity to adapt and scale new ways of working with disruptive technologies.
 Examples of technologies that are changing the way utility industries operate are: